-NCEOC is hosting an event in October in celebration of employee ownership month.
-The goal is to raise awareness about NCEOC and spotlight employee-owned companies that have been resilient in the face of COVID.
+NCEOC hosted an event in October in celebration of employee ownership month.
+The goal was to raise awareness about NCEOC and spotlight employee-owned companies that showed resilience in the face of COVID.

 We are building a movement around employee ownership as an opportunity to create quality jobs, protect businesses, and provide benefits to business owners.
-Our event will center around conversations from employee-owned companies who are displaying leadership in this movement.
+Our event centered around conversations from employee-owned companies who display leadership in this movement.

-Panel of Speakers from employee-owned companies including PODER Emma, Opportunity Threads, Salem Distributing, and Valdese Weavers.
+Panel of Speakers from employee-owned companies included PODER Emma, Opportunity Threads, Salem Distributing, and Valdese Weavers.

 Christy Almond is Vice President of Product Development and Marketing for Valdese Weavers, a 100% employee-owned ESOP textile designer and manufacturer located in the Blue Ridge Mountains of NC.
 She develops brand and product strategies, while overseeing the marketing and communications for the company’s residential and contract markets.

 Mirian Porras is a Cooperative Developer and Loan officer for Poder Emma, a tight-knit community in Asheville, NC.
 Mirian moved to the Emma Community 11 years ago, and is a dedicated community organizer, mother and cooperativista!
 Mirian believes in collectivity as a way to achieve a just economy.
 She strongly advocates for mobile homes as dignified and affordable housing.

 Gale Marett is the CFO for Salem Fabrication Technologies Group, a wholesale distributor in Winston Salem, NC.
 Salem formed its ESOP in 2000 and is 100% employee-owned.
 Gale has been with Salem since 1995 and coaches the employee-owners in the Accounting, IT and HR departments of the company.
 She has serves as President of the Carolinas Chapter of the ESOP Association.